atlslscsrv-app/Protobuf3Fixer/README.md

 # Protobuf3Fixer

-This gem is a thin wrapper to make fix some of the non-conformance of the ruby protobuff plugin
+This gem is a thin wrapper to fix some of the non-conformance of the ruby protobuff plugin

 ## Usage